Two Collections

 William Mora Galleries, Melbourne, acquired from the above in 2002

-Private Collection, Melbourne, acquired from the above in 2002
+Zoltan and Belinda Friedman Collection, Melbourne, acquired from the above in 2007

 Collection of Steve Martin & Anne Stringfield, New York